 - LED lighting was introduced in 2013 as a new measure and has been well received by customers who may not have previously qualified for DIL eligible upgrades.
-This is an efficient product with a long estimate useful life.
-Cold start high output lighting was removed from the program.
+This is an efficient product with a long estimated useful life.
+The impact of the inclusion of LED measures can be seen in InnPower's results with increases in participation in 2013 and 2014. - Cold start high output lighting was removed from the program.
 This particularly affected the farming customers who now have limited options within the program. - Successful execution of the previous version of this initiative has resulted in reduced potential for the 2011-2014 initiative in some LDC's territories. - The inclusion of a standard incentive for additional measures increased project size and drove higher energy and demand savings results in some situations.
 However, LDCs are unable to offer these standard incentives to prior participants.
-The ability to return to prior participants and offer a standard incentive on the remaining measures has potential to provide additional energy and demand savings. - Many customers are not taking advantage of any additional measures, which may present an opportunity to for future savings with a new program offering.
+The ability to return to prior participants and offer a standard incentive on the remaining measures has potential to provide additional energy and demand savings.

+• Many customers are not taking advantage of any additional measures, which may present an opportunity to for future savings with a new program offering.